Tip: You can use filters for better results

 - For the custom forms, however, if you need to update fields, the form has to be re-added again in the Models page.

-2.2 Configure the Edit forms which are used by workflow buttons
+2.2.
+Configure the Edit Forms which are used by Workflow Buttons

-The easiest and often most convenient way to edit data fields on your objects is to use “Edit” Forms:
+The easiest and often most convenient way to edit data fields on your objects is to use “Edit” forms:

 - You need to specify the edit form(s) and the list of data fields available for editing.

-2.3 Configure the Contract Workflow
+2.3.
+Configure the Asset Workflow

 3. Visual Configuration